 Overall personal and professional development

 As a leader, it becomes your responsibility to ensure that your team is on the right track.
 However, the team members know each other well enough to give feedback to each other.
-This is because they are the ones who work together on projects, pull of all-nighters, go for much-needed breaks and crack challenging tasks and meet unrealistic deadlines.
-There are times when they are open and appreciate each other’s efforts but they are not exactly comfortable talking about the shortcomings.
+This is because they are the ones who work together on projects, pull off all-nighters, go for much-needed breaks and crack challenging tasks and meet unrealistic deadlines.
+There are real times when they are open and appreciate each other’s efforts but they are not exactly comfortable talking about the shortcomings.
 Let’s face it, nobody wants to be the bad cop or get into an awkward situation that they don’t like.

 Seamless and effective conflict resolution